-Possible Individual Agency Requirement General Purpose/Meaning Agency Name/Key Contact Department of Education Office of Institutional Education Programs (OIEP) Kari Rice Primary Program(s) High School Equivalency, HS Diploma, Career and Technical Education/Certification, Transition Life Core Services Skills and Post Secondary.
-OIEP will not offer any services directly from the One-Stop Career Center, but will offer job training programs, basic education and transition life skills programs to adults and youth in state's custody via Contributions placement or incarceration WVDE, OIEP provides educational programming at all regional jails, adult correctional facilities and juvenile facilities managed by DHHR, Division of Juvenile Services, WV Division of Corrections, and the West Virginia Regional Jail Authority, WVDE, OIEP will contribute staff and other resources to the Performance Measurement Levels extent identified in the Funding Stream Report.
-High School Equivalency, High School and Post reflormance weasurement Levels Secondary completions, grade level skills improvement and career and technical certifications.
-Referral Process Referrals will be made to One-Stop Career Centers by transition specialists, teachers and administrators employed by WVDE at releasing facilities.
+Possible Individual Agency Requirement General Purpose/Meaning Agency Name/Key Contact Department of Education Office of Institutional Education Programs (OIEP) Kari Rice Deimorry Decomposition Primary Program(s) High School Equivalency, HS Diploma, Career and Technical Education/Certification, Transition Life Core Services Skills and Post Secondary.
+OIEP will not offer any services directly from the One-Stop Career Center, but will offer job training programs, basic education and transition life skills programs to adults and youth in state's custody via Contributions blacement or incarceration WVDE, OIEP provides educational programming at all regional jails, adult correctional facilities and juvenile facilities managed by DHHR, Division of Juvenile Services, WV Division of Corrections, and the Department of Military Affairs & Public Safety.
+WVDE, OIEP will contribute staff and other Performance Measurement Levels resources to the extent identified in the Funding renormance measurement Levels High School Equivalency, High School and Post- Secondary completions, grade level skills improvement and career and technical certifications.
 Confidentiality Requirements Students will sign release of information forms for any information that is shared between WVDE/OIEP and One-Stop Career Centers.
 This will be done prior to their release and will be a part of their portfolios.
 Training Activity Career and technical, academic, and transition life skills programs are offered to incarcerated adult and youth throughout facilities in West Virginia.
-Student intake counseling only.
-Internal Strategic Plan for OIEP 2008-2014 which will continually be updated.
-Sharing of training and testing information and assistance from transitions specialists with OIEP are available.
-Placement of convicted felons in job market warrants special attention.
+C M Case Management Student intake counseling only.
+Planning Compact Cycle Internal Strategic Plan for OIEP 2008-2014 which will continually be updated.
+Job Placement Sharing of training and testing information and assistance from transitions specialists with OIEP are available.
+Special Conditions/Exceptions Placement of convicted felons in job market warrants special attention.
 Benefits available to employers such as federal bonding and tax advantages to employers of convicted felons need to be addressed with business and industry stakeholders.